Automatic Mutual Recognition

 Practitioners performing activities in Victoria under AMR must hold the relevant insurance.
 Evidence of this insurance is required to be provided as part of the notification.
 It is an offence for a building practitioner to work in Victoria without the required insurance.

-To determine the insurance that you must hold in Victoria and supply with your AMR Notification Form, see Building insurance requirements webpage.
+To determine the insurance that you must hold in Victoria and supply with your AMR Notification Form, see Understanding your insurance requirements with the VBA for Mutual Recognition and Automatic Deemed Registration.

 Eligibility to work under AMR in Victoria